lkcalloway/DataAnalysisIntro/README.md

     <a href="#TOC">Examples of Data Reporting</a>
     </h2>
     <p>
-    Below are some examples of the end products of data analysis and reporting.
+    Below are some examples of the end products of data analysis and results reporting as well as information design.
     </p>
 <table class="tg">
   <tr>